carsongoodwin32/vmware-synaptics-touchpad-scroll-no-prompt/README.md

 Use Synaptics Touchpad Scroll in VMware Guest
 =============================================

-PLEASE SEE devpack/vmware-synaptics-touchpad-scroll for original code.
+PLEASE SEE devpack/vmware-synaptics-touchpad-scroll FOR ORIGINAL CODE.

 Updated Andrew Zabavnikov fix to work also with VMware Player.